 VISUALIZATION: Imagine vivid and detailed more pleasant memories with your loved one and savor it!
 It happened.
 Visualize healing and connection with your loved one.
 Visualize a pure white ribbon connecting your heart to your loved one’s heart.
 There is a spiritual bond that was divinely created and can not be broken.
 Sit with your loved one in an imagined beautiful spot and enjoy holding them and being held in that love.

 YOU ARE AN ADVOCATE FOR THEIR RECOVERY, NOT THE MANAGER OF IT: Family members do not make good recovery partners.
-That is what sponsors are for and they can hold a more objective role.
+That is what sponsors, peer and recovery coaches are for and they can hold a more objective role.
 You can be a loving example of your own recovery and encourage your loved one.
 But you can not change or fix them.
 Release control and welcome connection instead.

 Know you will always in every situation do the best you can.
 It may not even look like the best, and know it is.
 Fear will arise.
 With a solid recovery plan of your own, you may choose to enhance or modify your own practices.
 It takes practice and consistency.
 You do or you don’t, and that is how it is for your loved one also.
 Remember, your recovery is a powerful example for your loved one.
 Your recovery is essential to being available to you, your life and your loved one.
 Even if your loved one is active in their addiction, your recovery can provide you with the tools, practice and skill to meet your loved one where they’re at, and respond with calm, loving kindness, and clearer communication.